trolund/game-of-life-blazor/Readme.md

-## Game of life imlemented in Blazor
+## Game of life implemented in Blazor

 * Adjustable world size
 * Random population of cells